-- the wholesale distribution sector and relationships with its suppliers;
+- distribution, including relationships with suppliers;

-- the public procurement sector;
+- public procurement;

-- the logistics sector; and
+- pharmaceuticals; and

-Specifically for public procurement, the BCA published a Guide for purchasers in charge of public contracts, which explains in detail the different types of bid rigging.
+Specifically for public procurement, the BCA published a Guide for purchasers in charge of public contracts, which explains in detail the different types of bid-rigging.
 It also provides a list of indications and suggestions to detect and avoid possible collusion and concerted submissions.6

 iii Leniency Guidelines

-On 22 March 2016, the new Leniency Guidelines entered into force.7 They apply to all leniency applications submitted after that date.
+On 22 March 2016, the new Leniency Guidelines entered into force.8 They apply to all leniency applications submitted after that date.
 The most important change introduced by the Guidelines consists of practical rules for leniency applications submitted by individuals.
-Clarification regarding how these rules are implemented was required, particularly since the option for individuals to obtain immunity for 'whistle-blowing' became part of the BCEL in 2013, and in light of potential sanctions against individuals for certain types of competition law infringements.
+Clarification regarding how these rules are implemented was required, particularly since the option for individuals to obtain immunity for whistle-blowing became part of the BCEL in 2013, and in light of potential sanctions against individuals for certain types of competition law infringements.
 Individuals are always granted full immunity, regardless of where they rank in the order of applications submitted, provided that they meet the other conditions set out in the Guidelines.
 In addition, the first undertaking can still enjoy full immunity even when an individual has already contacted the BCA.
 The Guidelines also clarify that individuals may apply for leniency alone or together with the undertaking or association of undertakings for whom they work or used to work.